scott-fleischman/ucd/ReadMe.txt

 DISCLAIMER

-The Unicode Character Database "UNIDAT21.TXT" is provided as-is by Unicode, Inc. (The Unicode Consortium).
+The Unicode Character Database "UnicodeData-Latest.txt" is provided as-is by Unicode, Inc. (The Unicode Consortium).
 No claims are made as to fitness for any particular purpose.
 No warranties of any kind are expressed or implied.
 The recipient agrees to determine applicability of information provided.
 If this